drubach/Concentration/README.md

 3. [Font Awesome:](https://fontawesome.com/)
     - Font Awesome was used  to add icons for aesthetic and UX purposes.
 4. [jQuery 3.5.1:](https://jquery.com/)
-    - jQuery was added directly to the project in a minimized format to speed the loading of the functionality provided by jQuery.
+    - jQuery was used to simplify and add functionality.
 5. [Git](https://git-scm.com/)
     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 6. [GitHub:](https://github.com/)
     - GitHub is used to store the projects code after being pushed from Git.
-    - The **Code Insititue Full Template** was used as the base of the project and Eventyret's Bootstrap 4 extension was used to generate the boilreplate HTML file.
+    - The **Code Insititue Full Template** which is stored in Github, was used as the base of the project and Eventyret's Bootstrap 4 extension was used to generate the boilreplate HTML file.
 [CI Full Template](https://github.com/Code-Institute-Org/gitpod-full-template)
 7. [Balsamiq:](https://balsamiq.com/)
     - Balsamiq was used to create the [wireframes](https://github.com/) during the design process.
 8. [EZ-gif:](https://ezgif.com/png-to-webp)